Algebraically compact module: Examples

 All modules with finitely many elements are algebraically compact.

 Every vector space is algebraically compact (since it is pure-injective).
 More generally, every injective module is algebraically compact, for the same reason.

 If R is an associative algebra with 1 over some field k, then every R-module with finite k-dimension is algebraically compact.
-This, together with that fact that all finite modules are algebraically compact, gives rise to the intuition that algebraically compact modules are those (possibly "large") modules which share the nice properties of "small" modules.
+This, together with the fact that all finite modules are algebraically compact, gives rise to the intuition that algebraically compact modules are those (possibly "large") modules which share the nice properties of "small" modules.

 The Prüfer groups are algebraically compact abelian groups (i.e. Z-modules).
 The ring of p-adic integers for each prime p is algebraically compact as both a module over itself and a module over Z. The rational numbers are algebraically compact as a Z-module.
 Together with the indecomposable finite modules over Z, this is a complete list of indecomposable algebraically compact modules.

 Many algebraically compact modules can be produced using the injective cogenerator Q/Z of abelian groups.
 If H is a right module over the ring R, one forms the (algebraic) character module H* consisting of all group homomorphisms from H to Q/Z. This is then a left R-module, and the *-operation yields a faithful contravariant functor from right R-modules to left R-modules.

 Every module of the form H* is algebraically compact.
 Furthermore, there are pure injective homomorphisms H → H**, natural in H. One can often simplify a problem by first applying the *-functor, since algebraically compact modules are easier to deal with.